 High blood pressure doesn’t cause symptoms in its early stages.
 Many patients don’t know they have elevated blood pressure until they have a heart attack or stroke.
 Preventive screenings at your annual physical exam are the best way to monitor your blood pressure.

-If you have elevated blood pressure at a routine check-up, your Mannam Medical Center provider schedules additional screening to ensure that your high reading wasn’t a one-off.
+If you have elevated blood pressure at a routine check-up, your Mannam Medical & Wellness provider schedules additional screening to ensure that your high reading wasn’t a one-off.
 They also order blood work to screen for other conditions that could contribute to hypertension.

 Depending on your results, they might provide an at-home blood pressure cuff so you can check your blood pressure at different times of the day and collect more data.

-The team at Mannam Medical Center focuses on preventive care and encourages healthy lifestyle choices to prevent high blood pressure and lower it naturally.
+The team at Mannam Medical & Wellness focuses on preventive care and encourages healthy lifestyle choices to prevent high blood pressure and lower it naturally.

 For example, if your blood pressure is only slightly elevated, reducing the salt, fat, and sugar in your diet and getting 30 minutes of moderate exercise every day can help lower your blood pressure.
 The team can also help you with smoking cessation and weight loss.

 If lifestyle changes don’t sufficiently lower your blood pressure, your provider can prescribe medication like diuretics, ACE-inhibitors, calcium channel blockers, and alpha and beta-blockers.